pass-culture/pass-culture-institutional/README.md

 ### Backend

+No tests have been written yet.
 As of end of 2023, Strapi has not documented a satisfying way to implement unit testing.
 The [example provided in the Strapi documentation](https://docs.strapi.io/dev-docs/testing) does not respect the principle of [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure).

 The Strapi documentation recommends to use a temp local file to host a SQLite database for unit testing.
 We would be using a different database instance from the one used in production.
 This means that we could successfully pass our unit tests but the server could be down in production.